 My husband Mike is originally from the suburbs of Chicago.
-When we met in 2012 he spoke so much of this place.
-I had never been and honestly had no idea what to even imagine what that place was like.
-Two months after our first hello we took a long weekend off from work and flew to Chicago.
+When we met in 2012 he spoke so much of that place.
+I had never been and honestly had no idea what to even imagine what it was like.
+Two months after our first hello we took a long weekend off from work and flew to the Windy City.

-I kid you not as we are driving into downtown, fighting painful exhaustion from our red eye, I felt as if I had found my perfect city.
-Growing up I had this idea that I would someday live in a big beautiful city, in either a brownstone or a high rise.
-And y'all, I found that city.
-So if things with this Mike guy didn't work out I knew just where I was moving to!
+Fighting painful exhaustion from our red eye, I felt as if I had found heaven on earth as our cab maneuvered himself through the busy streets.
+Growing up I had this idea that I would someday live in a big beautiful city, with skyscrapers and big beautiful Brownstones, and where I could walk to the grocery store or to the corner coffee shop.
+So if things with this Mike guy didn't work out I knew just where I was moving to.

 On October 14th, day two of our trip, we woke up to a torrential downpour.
 We had plans to visit the Shedd Aquarium (Mike is a huge saltwater fish enthusiast).
-Staring out of our hotel window, he tells me it will stop soon.
-Yeah, no. None the less he drags me out in it.
+Staring out of our hotel window, he tells me it will stop soon and drags me out in it.
 We get to the aquarium, it's raining buckets and we are standing outside in the pouring rain like fools.
-After about 20 minutes of this I begin to make my way to the cab line.
-I had reached my limit.
-Mike climbs into the cab behind me TOTALLY bummed.
-I remember laughing at him because of how upset he was, so I snapped a picture.
-I don't think he spoke two words on the ride back to the hotel, haha
+After about 30 minutes I had reached my limit and began making my way to the cab line.
+This was my first true experience of how stubborn he was.
+He reluctantly climbed into the cab behind me and didn't speak two words on the way to the hotel.

 Don't worry, we saw the fish the next afternoon.